isabella232/net-two-factor-auth/part4-authenticator-app.md

     }];
 }
 ```
-Uncomment the -prepareForSegue method and implement the following to prepare choosePin controller
+Uncomment the -prepareForSegue method and implement the following to prepare choosePin controller:

 ```objectivec
 -(void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender {